kidpixo/jekyll-bootstrap-3/README.md

 # Docker-compose

-I added a docker-compose file that spins up :
+I added a docker-compose file that create a pipeline to generate a static website and serve it.

-1. jekyl
+1. jekyl, static blog generator

 `grahamc/jekyll` mounts current directory `/src` in the container and runs  `jekyll build --watch`

-2. nginx
+2. nginx webserver

 Official `nginx` image mount `/_site` to `/usr/share/nginx/html` and maps the internal 80 port to the 8080 and serves it.

+3. Generate the `docker ps` datafile

+`sh _scripts/dockerps2csv.sh > _data/dockerps.csv`

+4. spin up the machines

+Run in the current directory `docker-compose up`

+5. In the `[BASEURL]/docker.html` you will have a list of the running containers.

 # Jekyll-Bootstrap-2